Places

 Dreaming About an Empty Office: Meaning, Psychology & Symbolism

-Dreaming of an empty office can reflect feelings of isolation or a sense of transition in one's professional life.
+Dreaming of an empty office often reflects feelings of absence, transition, or potential in one's professional or personal life.

 Written by: DreamMeaning Editorial Team